isomerpages/moh-vaccinegov/_locations/2-vaccination-centres.md

 title: Vaccination Centres
 permalink: /locations-vcs
 ---
 Locations that are administering the Covid-19 Vaccines.

+Use [Map](https://www.onemap.sg/main/v2/vaccination) to find a Vaccination Centre near you.

 ###  **Central**
 <table>